 BETSY: I feel, honestly, the most important thing that people can do is be compassionate to themselves.
 Self-compassion, really being kind to yourself.
 If you are not kind to yourself, none of this is going to work.
 There is a blog post, “Are You Being Too Hard on Yourself?” and it’s the four steps to self-compassion.
 You need to get educated on the difference between compassion and empathy.
-If you’re maximising out with empathy, you’re not doing yourself a favour.
+If you're maximizing out with empathy, you're not doing yourself a favor.
 Self-care is number one.
 My number one job is being embodied.
 If I’m embodied, then I can do this.
 I can help my clients.
 If I am not, I am no good to anyone else.

 BETSY: So, take care of yourself first and foremost.